In college, my friends and I had a saying:

 It was a reminder that the only path to real growth was to see the truth about yourself and then understand the way(s) in which God was different from that.
-Sometime in my mid-thirties I realized that most of what I knew about success, character – pretty much everything in the realm of good and evil – I learned by example of what not to do or who I did not want to be like.
+Sometime in my mid-thirties I realized that most of what I knew about success, character – pretty much everything – I learned by example of what not to do or who I did not want to be like.
 It was then that I began to understand experientially what our college saying meant in terms of the power of contrast to teach.

-Time, experience, and study have expanded my understanding of the Bible as well, showing me that the bulk of the stories it contains are pictures of who and what God is, painted most often by revealing what he is not.
-This particular learning tool can prove quite effective with human minds struggling to comprehend a silent and invisible God.
-But nuance is too often ignored under a strictly literal view of the text.
+Time, experience, and study have expanded my understanding of the Bible as well.
+I now realize that the stories within it most often reveal what God is not.
+This particular learning tool can prove quite effective with human minds struggling to comprehend a vast, silent, and invisible God.
+But nuance is sadly ignored under a strictly literal view of the text.

 For example, countless sermons have been preached on Genesis 22, the story of Abraham’s call to sacrifice Isaac.
 Most people, commentaries, preachers, and Christians believe that God was testing Abraham’s faith when he told him to take Isaac up on a mountain and offer his only son as a sacrifice.
-They believe that God provided a ram for himself that represented God one day sacrificing Jesus to appease his own wrath.
-But is that really what this story was designed to teach?
+They believe that God provided a ram for himself that foreshadowed God one day sacrificing Jesus to appease himself.
+But is that really what this story was about?
 Does God really test peoples’ faith in such horrific ways?
 Is this same God so offended by sin that he requires a human blood sacrifice to be appeased?
 Sounds an awful lot like the Canaanite gods to me.

 Lesson #1: God does not require human blood to be appeased.

-If you believe that the revelation of God’s nature to mankind has been given throughout history progressively, then this little nugget would have rocked the ancients’ overall understanding of deities in general and the God of Israel in particular.
-But this was just a stepping-stone to a broader understanding of what made the God of Israel different.
+If you believe that the revelation of God’s nature to mankind has been given throughout history progressively, then you would get how this little nugget rocked the ancients’ overall understanding of deities in general and the God of Israel in particular.
+But this was just a stepping-stone to a much broader understanding of what made the God of Israel different.
 Fast forward to the establishment of the temple cult under Moses’ leadership.
 Here God distinguished himself from other gods by commanding one animal sacrifice each year to bring justice for the entire nation.

 Lesson #2: God does not require unlimited animal sacrifices.

-The last straw can be found ringing in the voices of the prophets.
+The last puzzle piece of what God is like can be found ringing in the voices of the prophets.
 They called the nation of Israel to put a stop to ritual sacrifices altogether.
 According to them, the God of Israel had no need for blood at all.

 Lesson #3: God does not require blood because God does not need to be appeased.